Nursery R & V 2025 - 2026

 Reminders:

-As we are now into Spring/Summer please send a coat with your child everyday as the weather can change and be sunny in the morning but may rain in the afternoon.
+As we are now heading into Autumn please send a coat with your child everyday as the weather can change and be sunny in the morning but may rain in the afternoon.
 Please make sure your child is bringing a water bottle to school which they can access throughout the day to stay hydrated.

 Please remember to send in a pair of Wellington boots for your child.
 We play outside in all weathers and the children really do love to splash in muddy puddles.